RasaHQ/rasa/docs/pipeline.rst

 Each component processes the input and creates an output.
 The ouput can be used by any component that comes after this component in the pipeline.
 There are components which only produce information that is used by other components in the pipeline and there are other components that produce ``Output`` attributes which will be returned after the processing has finished.
-E.g. for the sentence ``"I am looking for Chinese food"`` the output
+For example, for the sentence ``"I am looking for Chinese food"`` the output

 .. code-block:: json

     {
         "text": "I am looking for Chinese food", "entities": [
-            {"start": 8, "end": 15, "value": "chinese", "entity": "cuisine"}
+            {"start": 8, "end": 15, "value": "chinese", "entity": "cuisine", "extractor": "ner_spacy"}
         ],
         "intent": {"confidence": 0.6485910906220309, "name": "restaurant_search"},
         "intent_ranking": [